Superior General and Council

 Third General Assistant

 Fr.
 Andrew Gawrych, C.S.C., a member of the U.S. Province of Priests and Brothers, was born in Ann Arbor, Michigan, but grew up in Leavenworth, Kansas.
 He first met Holy Cross at the University of Notre Dame in 1998, when he enrolled as a first-year student.
 He graduated in 2002 with a Bachelor's Degree in Government and International Relations.
 That same summer he entered the Postulant Program at Moreau Seminary.
 After graduating with a Master's in Divinity from the University of Notre Dame, he professed Final Vows on August 25, 2007, and was ordained a priest on March 29, 2008.
 In his religious priesthood, Fr.
 Andrew has served two stints in parish ministry in Arizona and Colorado.
 He also worked in the Vocations Office for his Province.
 Since 2015, he has been the Director of the House of Formation in Santiago, Chile, which gathers religious from Brazil, Chile, Haiti, Mexico, and Peru for their post-novitiate formation.
 He joined the District Council in 2016, and in 2021 received the additional responsibility of serving as the Assistant District Superior in Chile.
 Fr.
 Andrew has also co-edited a number of books on the Holy Cross tradition and spirituality with Ave Maria Press, where he has also served as a member of the Board of Directors.
-Beginning in the fall, Fr.
-Andrew will make the Generalate his home base.
+Fr.
+Andrew lives at the Holy Cross Generalate.

 Br.
 Bertrand Nee Wayoe, C.S.C.